 Surveys will be conducted to collect demographic, socioeconomic, and user experience data of study participants at control and treatment sites.
-Two surveys will be administered over the course of the study: (1) a baseline survey deployed prior to the prototype's launch and (2) an endline survey deployed following the prototype's end.
+Three surveys will be administered over the course of the study: (1) a baseline survey deployed prior to the prototype's launch, (2) a follow-up survey deployed one year following the prototype's launch, and (3) an endline survey deployed following the prototype's end.